heathhenley/NewDepths/readme.md

-# new data notifications
+# NewDepths.xyz
-## simple email notifications of new public mbes and csb data
+## Simple email notifications of new public mbes and csb data

 This is a simple set up to send you an email of summary periodically of the data in a user defined area.
 The app queries the MBES and CSB from NOAA (at the time,